ReaganGen/GEAnaly/README.md

 ## Contributions

 The author of the package is Gen Li.
-The author defined all functions used in the package, including `runGEAnaly`, `runGEAnalyCor`, `diffExpressionAnalysis`, `corrAnalysis`, `extractSignificantGene`, `labelGenes`, `enrichAnalysis`, `visDeAnaly`, `visCorrelationAnaly`, `visEnrichAnaly` and `visEnrichAnalyLollipop`.
-The main contribution of the author was integrate multiple analyses into a single function.
+The author defined all functions used in the package, including `runGEAnaly`, `runGEAnalyShiny`,`runGEAnalyCor`, `diffExpressionAnalysis`, `corrAnalysis`, `extractSignificantGene`, `labelGenes`, `enrichAnalysis`, `visDeAnaly`, `visCorrelationAnaly`, `visEnrichAnaly` and `visEnrichAnalyLollipop`.
+The main contribution of the author was integrate multiple analyses into a single function and develope the shiny app.
 Apart from that, the author also developed various visualization functions for different visualization choices.

 The author defined `runGEAnaly` to integrate differential expression analysis and enrichment analysis and their visualizations into a quick single call of a function.
+The `runGEAnalyShiny` used `runApp` function from package `shiny` to lauch the shiny app.
 Also, the author defined `runGEAnalyCor` to integrate correlation analysis and its visualization into a single call of the function.
 Apart from that, `diffExpressionAnalysis` used functions `DESeqDataSetFromMatrix`, `DESeq` and `results` from the package `DESeq2` as the core for the differential expression analysis.
 The function `extractSignificantGene` applied the `filter` function from package `dplyr` to select genes with significant differences in expression levels in different samples.
 The function `labelGenes` used `mutate` function from package `dplyr` to filter and label genes.
 Furthermore, the function `enrichAnalysis` used the `gost` function from the package `gprofiler2` to implement the enrichment analysis.
 In addition, the function for correlation analysis, which is `corrAnalysis`, used the `cor` function from the package `stats` to calculate the correlation coefficient between pairs of genes.
 The functions for visualizations (`visDeAnaly`, `visCorrelationAnaly`, `visEnrichAnaly`, `visEnrichAnalyLollipop`), all used package `ggplot2` to create comprehensible figures.
 Specifically, `visCorrelationAnaly` made use of package `pheatmap` and `grDevices` to plot the visualization